Lukega13/Lukega13/README.md

 👶🏻 From Uberlândia - MG (Brazil)

-👨‍⚕️ Future Dr. Lucas (Dentist)

-👨‍💻 And a Software Engineer

 👯 Looking to collaborate with others and for a job 🤣

 🌱 Never stop learning